top of page

 Scenic view over Zurich's charming old town and the Limmat River, showcasing its quaint architecture and iconic church steeples under a partly cloudy sky.

-Land in Zurich and head into the city center.
-Spend the afternoon exploring the cobblestone streets of the Altstadt (Old Town), visiting Grossmünster Cathedral, and strolling along the Limmat River.
-Hop on a short lake cruise from Bürkliplatz for a peaceful introduction to Swiss scenery.
-Have dinner at Zeughauskeller (or any other Swiss-style restaurant), a kid-friendly spot locals love for hearty portions and a lively atmosphere.
-Visit the Lindt Chocolate Factory.
-Hotel Glockenhof, a family-friendly hotel with spacious rooms and a fantastic central location close to Bahnhofstrasse and the Old Town.
+Begin your journey in Zurich.
+After you land, head into the city center.
+Spend the afternoon exploring the cobblestone streets of the Altstadt (Old Town).
+Visit the Grossmünster Cathedral, and stroll along the Limmat River.
+A short lake cruise from Bürkliplatz offers a peaceful introduction to Swiss scenery.

 Day 2: Lucerne – Chapel Bridge & Lakeside Charm